Advertisement

 • Support CCOPS legislation: the ACLU of Georgia is pushing for Community Control over Police Surveillance laws.
 Contact your state representative and city council member.

-• File public records requests under the Georgia Open Records Act asking for documentation of encryption decisions, costs, and policies.
+• File public records requests under the Georgia Open Records Act in Cobb, Gwinnett, Richmond County, and Savannah asking for documentation of encryption decisions, costs, and policies.

-• Celebrate open cities: Augusta, Columbus, and Macon prove transparency works.
+• Celebrate open cities: Atlanta, Columbus, and Macon prove transparency works at every city size in Georgia.
 Publicly recognize these departments and use them as examples in advocacy.

 • Engage the Atlanta Police Foundation: the 2025 court ruling opens the door to transparency about APF's role in police technology decisions.